 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the pack after EXP.
+Do not use this medicine after the expiry date which is stated on the carton and the blister after EXP.
 The expiry date refers to the last day of that month.